Judea Lyaboloma Constituency: Government Offices

+Sub-Police Station: Sangwali Sub-Police Station.

 Politics

 The 2015 regional election was won by Beaven Bashole Munali of the SWAPO Party with 1,078 votes, followed by Oscar Zambo Munanzi of the Rally for Democracy and Progress (RDP) with 120 votes.
+In the 2020 Regional Council Elections, there were 3,339 registered voters.
 In the 2020 regional election an independent candidate won the constituency.
-Gwelu Humphrey Divai obtained 1,250 votes, ahead of Vincent Bafeze Sinalumbu, the SWAPO candidate, who got 722 votes.
+Gwelu Humphrey Divai obtained 1,250 votes making him the Councillor of Judea Lyaboloma Constituency ahead of ahead of Vincent Bafeze Sinalumbu, the SWAPO candidate, who got 722 votes.